Five Ten Hellcat - Women's Review

 Weight

-A pair of 8.5US women's Hellcats weighs in at 437grams, making it one of the heavier shoes we tested; thus it's lower score in this metric.
-However, the weight is on par with shoes that offer similar foot and impact protection.
+A pair of 8.5US women's Hellcats weighs in at 437-grams, making it one of the heavier shoes we tested; thus a lower score in this metric and it does weigh more than shoes with similar impact protection.

 Value

-The Hellcats not only performed well in all conditions, they also have design features such as reinforced eyelets, a gusseted tongue, and elastic lace retainer, that are not found on other shoes of a similar price.
-The stability and control offered by the Hellcats is on par with or better than more expensive shoes we tested.
+The Hellcats not only performed well in all conditions, but also have design features such as reinforced eyelets, a gusseted tongue, and elastic lace retainer, that are not found on other shoes of a similar price.
+The stability and control offered by the Hellcats are on par with or better than some of the more expensive shoes we tested.

 Conclusion

-The Five Ten Hellcat earns its high marks due to its outstanding performance and comfort.
-The Hellcat consistently performs well in a variety of conditions and our testers feel its stiffness and impact absorption to be on par or better than more expensive shoes we tested.
+The Five Ten Hellcat Women's earns high marks due to its outstanding performance and comfort.
+The Hellcat consistently performs well in a variety of conditions and our testers feel its stiffness and impact absorption to be on par or better than some of the more expensive shoes we tested.
 We also appreciate the small details, such as reinforced eyelets and a gusseted tongue, which help set it apart, although we do wish it had a more waterproof upper.
-Overall, we did not find a shoe that offered the same amount of comfort and performance for the dollar.